davidrb/opqbox2/README.md

 ![capacitive PSU](https://raw.githubusercontent.com/openpowerquality/opqbox2/master/images/measurement-isolation.png)

 Design notes:

   * Measurement is isolated via amc1100 isolation amplifier.
   * Resistor divider for measurement.
   * Shielded resistors for divider.

-Question: Is it possible to add a shielding can/PCB moat to this in a safe way?

 Additional design documents
 ---------------------------